(2004 movie, France)

 (2007, USA, TV pilot)

-But there's already been an attempt to adapt Les Revenants for American TV.
+But there's already been an attempt at a series with a similar concept to Les Revenants made for American TV.
 In 2007, an impressive pilot episode called Babylon Fields narrowly failed to be turned into a series.
 It's worth seeing as an hour of powerful, edgy television, re-imagining the premise for a gun-toting, zombie-literate society.
 That is, some people are quick to shoot them in the head.
 But the Romero rules don't apply here...

 The accent is very cop-centric.
 There's even a dead cop character, which could easily stray into the previously explored realm of Dead Heat (1988).
 The scene where the crowds of dead start leaving the graveyard are impressively and widely staged, The slightly-rotted look of the dead uses extensive make-up and slightly opaque contact lenses.